-There are a lot of our lives that are not under our control.
+There are a lot of aspects of our lives that are not under our control.
 One of the simple (not simple to practice) realities is this: you are your thoughts.
 As you dwell on anger or resentment, so is your experience of life.
 If you can turn your face towards the sun, the affirmations and gratitudes in your life also become your life as well.
 Happier.

 How To Stop the Flood of Thoughts